To communicate with Neonode Touch Sensor Module, you need two things: to send/receive messages and to encode/decode the messages.

 The sending and receiving can be done in one of the following ways:

-- USB HID Touch Digitizer: the sensor can be used as a standard HID Touch Digitizer to report touch data to the OS.
+- USB HID Touch Digitizer: the sensor module can be used as a standard HID Touch Digitizer to report touch data to the OS.

-- USB RAW HID: The sensor uses HID Get and Set Feature Reports as a pipe to read and write.
+- USB RAW HID: The sensor module uses HID Get and Set Feature Reports as a pipe to read and write.
 For more information, refer to USB HID Transport

-- I2C transport: The sensor has support for I2C communication with an extra pin for signaling when data is ready to be read, which allows the host system to be interrupt driven.
-The sensor takes the role of an I2C slave and has the I2C address 0x50.
+- I2C transport: The sensor module has support for I2C communication with an extra pin for signaling when data is ready to be read, which allows the host system to be interrupt driven.
+The sensor module takes the role of an I2C slave and has the I2C address 0x50.
 For more information, refer to I2C Transport.

 For the encoding/decoding, you need to understand the structure of the messages and the protocol that is used to serialize them:

 The structure of the sensor messages is defined in ASN.1 notation.
 ASN.1 is a standardized way (ISO/IEC 8824) to describe data regardless of language implementation, hardware system and operation system.
 For more information, refer to zForce Message Specification.